werf/werf/docs/_includes/cli/werf_build_and_publish.md

             dockerhub, gcr, github, gitlab, harbor, quay.
             Default $WERF_STAGES_STORAGE_REPO_IMPLEMENTATION, $WERF_REPO_IMPLEMENTATION or auto
             mode (detect implementation by a registry).
-      --synchronization=':local':
+  -S, --synchronization='':
             Address of synchronizer for multiple werf processes to work with a single stages
-            storage (default :local or $WERF_SYNCHRONIZATION if set).
-The same address should be
+            storage (default :local if --stages-storage=:local or kubernetes://werf-synchronization if non-local stages-storage specified or $WERF_SYNCHRONIZATION if set).
+The same
-            specified for all werf processes that work with a single stages storage. :local address allows execution of werf processes from a single host only.
+            address should be specified for all werf processes that work with a single stages
+            storage. :local address allows execution of werf processes from a single host only.
       --tag-by-stages-signature=false:
             Use stages-signature tagging strategy and tag each image by the corresponding signature of last image stage (option can be enabled by specifying